Polkadot-Blockchain-Academy/pba-content/syllabus/1-Cryptography/2-Addresses-slides.md

 ## Hard Derivation

-Hard derivation requires the secret key and derives new child secret keys.
+Hard derivation requires the secret key and derives new child secret keys.<!-- .element: class="fragment" data-fragment-index="0" -->

+Always do hard paths first, then conclude in soft paths.<!-- .element: class="fragment" data-fragment-index="1" -->

+Notes:
     Typical "operational security" usages should favor hard derivation over soft derivation because hard derivations avoid leaking the sibling keys, unless the original secret is compromised.

-Always do hard paths first, then conclude in soft paths.
+    DONT MENTION THIS BUT FOR NOTES!!
+    - Because you cannot derive a parent key from a child key with hard derivation but with soft you can
 ---

 ## Hard Derivation in Wallets